4rzumanyan/MoviesApplication/README.md

 # Movies Application

-This project aims to provide a simple Android application that allows users to browse and explore the latest movie releases. <br/>
+This project aims to provide a simple Android application that allows users to browse and explore the latest movie releases.
-There showcases the best practices and advanced techniques in Android development, incorporating cutting-edge technologies and libraries to build a robust and feature-rich Android application.

 ## Features